fireinrain/github-trending/TrendsHist.md

 ## All language

+* 【2025-03-16】[yuaotian / go-cursor-help](https://github.com/yuaotian/go-cursor-help) - 解决Cursor在免费订阅期间出现以下提示的问题: You've reached your trial request limit. / Too many free trial accounts used on this machine.
+Please upgrade to pro.
+We have this limit in place to prevent abuse.
+Please let us know if you believe this is a mistake.
+* 【2025-03-16】[nvim\-lualine / lualine nvim](https://github.com/nvim-lualine/lualine.nvim) - A blazing fast and easy to configure neovim statusline plugin written in pure lua
+* 【2025-03-16】[langchain\-ai / ollama\-deep\-researcher](https://github.com/langchain-ai/ollama-deep-researcher) - Fully local web research and report writing assistant
 * 【2025-03-15】[yuaotian / go\-cursor\-help](https://github.com/yuaotian/go-cursor-help) - 解决Cursor在免费订阅期间出现以下提示的问题: You've reached your trial request limit  / Too many free trial accounts used on this machine  Please upgrade to pro  We have this limit in place to prevent abuse  Please let us know if you believe this is a mistake
 * 【2025-03-15】[kern / filepizza](https://github.com/kern/filepizza) - 🍕 Peer\-to\-peer file transfers in your browser
 * 【2025-03-14】[johnbean393 / Sidekick](https://github.com/johnbean393/Sidekick) - A native macOS app that allows users to chat with a local LLM that can respond with information from files, folders and websites on your Mac without installing any other software  Powered by llama cpp